Over 1.2 million people across the UK have had a stroke with many experiencing disabilities or other serious complications as a result.

-The NHS Long Term Plan sets out our ambition to prevent more than 150,000 heart attacks, strokes and dementia cases over the next 10 years, by identifying those at highest risk and helping them to manage their conditions.
+Our NHS Long Term Plan aims to save thousands of lives over the next 10 years by identifying and supporting those at the highest risk and helping them to manage their conditions.

-And for those who do suffer a stroke, we will also ensure that high quality, specialist care and effective tests and treatments, such as brain scanning, thrombolysis (clot-busting drugs) and mechanical thrombectomy (clot extraction), are increasingly available as part of 24/7 Integrated Stroke Delivery Networks.
+It will also improve the quality of care and treatment available for those people who do have a stroke through ensuring that high quality, specialist care and treatments, such as thrombolysis (clot-busting drugs) and mechanical thrombectomy (clot extraction), are increasingly available to more patients as part of Integrated Stroke Delivery Networks.
+These networks will lead a smaller number of more specialist stroke units, that are able to provide a higher quality of care.

-- Pilot and roll out improved rehabilitation services, working with the Stroke Association and other partners, so that more stroke patients can leave hospital earlier and make a stronger recovery at home.
+- Increase availability and quality of rehabilitation services, working with the Stroke Association and other partners, so that more stroke patients can leave hospital earlier and make a good recovery at home

 Angela was then referred to the Stroke Association’s Reablement Service, which provides high quality information, practical advice and emotional support.